 The Environmental Information and Education Centre of the Ministry of Environmental Protection and Agriculture of Georgia extends its sincere gratitude to the Global Environment Facility for their generous support in funding the development of the NID and to the UNDP for their dedicated efforts in implementing this crucial project.
-We would like to express our sincere gratitude to the Capacity-Building Initiative for Transparency - Global Support Programme (CBIT-GSP) for their priceless efforts in conducting the peer-review work for the Land Use, Land Use Change and Forestry (LULUCF) sector.
-The Centre also wishes to express deep appreciation to the numerous individuals and organizations whose invaluable contributions, expertise, and commitment have been instrumental in the preparation of this report.
+We would like to express our sincere gratitude to the Capacity-building Initiative for Transparency - Global Support Programme (CBIT-GSP) for their priceless efforts in conducting the peer-review work for the Land Use, Land Use Change and Forestry (LULUCF) sector.
+The Center also wish to express our deep appreciation to the numerous individuals and organizations whose invaluable contributions, expertise, and commitment have been instrumental in the preparation of this report.
 Their efforts have been fundamental in ensuring the comprehensive and accurate completion of this document.